Welcome to the Glebe House...

 Through tours, educational programs and special events, The Glebe House Museum & Gertrude Jekyll Garden continues to give visitors a sense of what life was like in the 18th century.

 Come join us!
-The Glebe House hosts a number of family events throughout the year including a Colonial Fair & Muster Day, All Hollow's Eve and Holiday Festival.
+The Glebe House hosts a number of family events throughout the year including All Hollow's Eve Cemetery Tours & Haunted Museum and a Holiday Festival.

-Join over 100 volunteers who work at The Glebe House Museum & Gertrude Jekyll Garden taking care of the collection, giving tours, working in the library, running the gift shop, and maintaining the garden.
+Join the many volunteers who work at The Glebe House Museum & Gertrude Jekyll Garden giving tours, greeting visitors in the gift shop, presenting programs & events and maintaining the garden.